mithrandie/csvq/docs/_posts/2006-01-02-comparison-operators.md

 If there is no TRUE result and there is at least one UNKNOWN result, return UNKNOWN.
 Otherwise return FALSE.

-If _select_query_ returns no values, return FALSE.
+If _select_query_ returns no record, return FALSE.

 ## ALL
 {: #all}